Wildcats vs. Owls: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Additional Kansas State Insights & Trends

-- Kansas State is 7-3 against the spread and 7-3 overall in its last 10 contests.
+- Kansas State has gone 7-3 in its last 10 contests, with a 7-3 record against the spread in that span.

-- The Wildcats have gone over the total in six of their past 10 contests.
+- In their past 10 games, the Wildcats have gone over the total six times.

 - The Wildcats score 11.4 more points per game (76.2) than the Owls give up (64.8).